cosmos/sdk-tutorials/academy/2-cosmos-concepts/3-transactions.md

 <HighlightBox type="info">

-Transaction messages are not to be confused with ABCI messages, which define interactions between Tendermint and application layers.
+Transaction messages are not to be confused with ABCI messages, which define interactions between CometBFT and application layers.

 </HighlightBox>